NeuralNoble/fire-detection-system/README.md

 - Dataset size was relatively low i have plans to use bigger datset for improving the model
 - Bounding boxes were inaccurately marked
 - Loss for bounding boxes reached 1.2 after 50 epochs, indicating difficulty in convergence

+### Model Quantization with TensorFlow Lite
+After training my YOLOv8Nano model, I quantized it to reduce its size and make it more suitable for deployment on resource-constrained devices.
+TensorFlow Lite (TFLite) provides tools to convert your trained model to a TFLite-compatible format. after quantization the model size got down to 5.3 mb